 A transrectal ultrasound of the prostate gland is typically used to help diagnose symptoms such as:

 - a nodule felt by a physician during a routine physical exam or prostate cancer screening exam.

 Because ultrasound provides real-time images, it also can be used to guide procedures such as needle biopsies, in which a needle is used to sample cells (tissue) from an abnormal area in the prostate gland for later laboratory testing.

 How should I prepare?

 Wear comfortable, loose-fitting clothing.
 You may need to remove all clothing and jewelry in the area to be examined.

-You may be instructed to avoid taking blood thinners, such as aspirin, for seven to 10 days prior to the procedure if a biopsy is planned.
+You may be instructed to avoid taking blood thinners, such as aspirin, for seven to 10 days prior to the procedure and to take antibiotics if a biopsy is planned.
 An enema may be taken two to four hours before the ultrasound to clean out the bowel.

 What does the equipment look like?

 Ultrasound machines consist of a computer console, video monitor and an attached transducer.
 The transducer is a small hand-held device that resembles a microphone.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out inaudible, high-frequency sound waves into the body and listens for the returning echoes.
 The same principles apply to sonar used by boats and submarines.